Architecture

 // Vanilla: TypeScript / DOM only, framework-agnostic.import { ask, createSession } from "@web-ai-sdk/prompt";

-// React: small hook adapter that wraps the vanilla core.import { usePrompt, useSession } from "@web-ai-sdk/prompt/react";The vanilla trunk is the source of truth.
-The React adapter is a thin layer that wires the vanilla core into hook lifecycles.
-There is no standalone @web-ai-sdk/prompt-react package, and there won’t be.
-Splitting along a framework boundary would force two release cadences for one capability.
+// React: small hook adapter that wraps the vanilla core.import { usePrompt, useSession } from "@web-ai-sdk/prompt/react";The vanilla entry is the source of truth.
+The React entry connects the vanilla API to hook lifecycles.
+Both entries ship in one package.

 Summary

-Section titled “Summary”The SDK in one line: one package per browser capability, zero runtime deps, lifecycle layer only.
+Section titled “Summary”The SDK has one package per browser capability.
+Each package has no runtime dependencies and handles lifecycle only.

 | In scope for the SDK | Out of scope |